-Reef & Rainforest is the United Kingdom’s longest-established and most experienced specialist tour operator for Madagascar.
-It takes a long time to truly know the island, which is bigger than France with many hidden attractions, and our knowledge leads to superlative tailor-made and group tours there.
+Reef and Rainforest is the United Kingdom’s longest established and most experienced specialist tour operator for Madagascar, having first offered tours there nearly thirty years ago.
+It takes a long time truly to know the island, which is bigger than France and hides many attractions.
+Our unsurpassed knowledge of Madagascar results in superlative itineraries for you to enjoy.

-Wildlife tourism has emerged as a major source of foreign income for Madagascar.
+Wildlife tourism has emerged over the past 30 years as a vital source of income for Madagascar.
 By visiting Madagascar, you contribute directly to the conservation of its precious remaining forests with their unique wildlife, and the welfare of its people who are among the poorest (yet friendliest) in the world.
 Your presence facilitates the hiring of park rangers who guard the precious reserves from illegal logging, slash-and-burn farmers and bush-meat hunters.
 Fees paid to local guides and hotel staff salaries percolate down through the poor communities near the parks.
 Isolated lodges such as Anjajavy and Eden Lodge fund local schools and clinics.
 It all adds up.

 Wildlife-wise, Madagascar must be one of the most extraordinary destinations in the world for those interested in natural history.
 There are many distinctive ecosystems to explore, the main ones being wet rainforest, dry tropical deciduous forest and the unique spiny forest found only in Madagascar’s far southwest.
 In addition, there are healthy coral reefs and stunning white sand beaches to enjoy along the coast, plus unique karst limestone outcrops known as tsingy and fascinating cultures to discover.